lopezdsr/sql-query/sqlref/sql_functions.md

 {: #percentile}

 percentile(col, percentage [, frequency]) - Returns the exact percentile value of numeric column
-<code>col</code> at the given percentage.
+<code>col</code> at the indicated percentage.
 The value of percentage must be between 0.0 and 1.0.
 The
-value of frequency should be positive integral
+value of frequency should be positive integral.

 percentile(col, array(percentage1 [, percentage2]...) [, frequency]) - Returns the exact
-percentile value array of numeric column <code>col</code> at the given percentage(s).
+percentile value array of numeric column <code>col</code> at the indicated percentage.
 Each value of the percentage array must be between 0.0 and 1.0.
-The value of frequency should be positive integral
+The value of frequency should be positive integral.

 ## percentile_approx
 {: #percentile_approx}

-percentile_approx(col, percentage [, accuracy]) - Returns the approximate percentile value of numeric column <code>col</code> at the given percentage.
+percentile_approx(col, percentage [, accuracy]) - Returns the approximate percentile value of numeric column <code>col</code> at the indicated percentage.
 The value of percentage must be between 0.0 and 1.0.
-The <code>accuracy</code> parameter (default: 10000) is a positive numeric literal which controls approximation accuracy at the cost of memory.
+The <code>accuracy</code> parameter (default: 10000) is a positive numeric literal that controls approximation accuracy at the cost of memory.
 Higher value of <code>accuracy</code> yields better accuracy, <code>1.0/accuracy</code> is the relative error of the approximation.
 When <code>percentage</code> is an array, each value of the percentage array must be between 0.0 and 1.0.
-In this case, returns the approximate percentile array of column <code>col</code> at the given percentage array.
+In this case, returns the approximate percentile array of column <code>col</code> at the indicated percentage array.

 **Example of an SQL function usage fragment:**